 Not only should you consider your money situation leading up to retirement, and during retirement, but you should also think about what happens after you pass on.

 Unless you don’t care what happens to your estate, and what sorts of expenses and taxes your heirs will be saddled with, estate planning is a good idea.

-Figure out what you want to have happen to your estate, and whether there is some way to protect your assets as much as possible.
+Figure out what you want to have happened to your estate, and whether there is some way to protect your assets as much as possible.
 You might also need to consider what happens to a spouse or other dependent, and make arrangements to cover a shortfall in pension payments or other income when you pass on.
 A good attorney can help you sort out your options.

 6. Social Interaction

 This last factor doesn’t have much to do with money, but it is quite important.
 Few people plan for a lonely retirement.
-Consider your friends and family, and your social options.
+Consider your friends and family and your social options.